Gryphe/MergeMonster/README.md

 **Refer to the default.yaml example configuration for an explanation of all potential configuration options.**

+## NEW: MonsterMapper
+MonsterMapper is a companion tool to MergeMonster that reuses its configuration files to check the first model's probabilities for the defined contexts.
+At its core it basically just lists the most probable auto-completions for the contexts you entered in your phrase dictionaries so that you can make the necessary changes to increase the algorithm's efficiency.

+Perhaps the phrase you originally defined isn't as common as you thought, but there's a much more common auto-completion that matches your intended goal.
+MonsterMapper will help you discover this.

+A seperate config (default-mapper.yaml) has been made available as this tool has its own set of exclusive options to configure as needed.

 ## How It Works

 1. The algorithm loads a base model of your own choosing (model 1), along with a directory (or repo list) containing multiple models of the same architecture and size.